ArSn/eventemitter9/README.md

 ## FAQ
 ### Why not eventemitter[1-8]?
-I do not discriminate against those, they a perfectly viable packages, the more the better!
+I do not discriminate against those, they are perfectly viable packages, the more the better!

 ### Is this a joke?
 Yes, absolutely, it is merely to make a point of the quickly evolving package community.